NgoHoangNhatMinh/chess-ruby/README.md

 At the beginning of the game, you will be prompted to inpput a saved game you want to continue.
 If an invalid name is given, a new game will be started.

-To be added: dissambiguation, en passant, and invalid input checker.
+To be added: dissambiguation, en passant, and invalid input checker, promotion.